awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-pass-state.md

 }
 ```

-Then the output would be:
+Then the output would be this\.

 ```
 {